mudasobwa/mudasobwa.github.io/_posts/2013-03-06-ruby-20-refinements-totally-useless-crap.md

 Plus I have had some weird unpredicted errors with non-ascii method names in refinements.
 But that does actually make already no sense after all.

-Am I missing smth or everybody sees no advantages in the newly introduced feature?
+Am I missing smth or everyone sees no advantages in the newly introduced feature?